Dr. Ronald B. Standler

 About Dr. Standler

 By way of introduction, I: My experience means that I personally understand the importance of protecting intellectual property rights of authors and programmers by using copyright law.
-Plagiarism is a serious problem for authors.
-I am interested in representing plaintiffs whose work has been plagiarized.
+I shall personally do all work on my client's case or problem, so that my client gets the full benefit of my education and experience.

 My homepage at www.rbs2.com/ contains links to documents with my credentials, my current fees, how to contact me, and links to my essays on other topics in law.